ShifatJahanShifa/Cefalo-Training-Development-Technologies/Express.js/notes.md

 With req. pass query param.
 Grab the query param and store it in a js object. to access the query param and have a js object with them, i can use req.query().

 I must have the functionality such that i can take the user's query param and filer data according to it.

+convert a string of boolean value into a boolean type , the easiest way to do that is JSON.parse

+Now, come to the path parameter.